areed98/QC-Foodies/README.md

 # The Project

 QC Foodies is a food blog created by 4 individuals based in Charlotte, NC.
-Here, you can share your thoughts on different dishes or drinks from:
+Here, you can share your thoughts on different dishes from restaurants or recipes.

-- recipes
-- restaurants
-- breweries

 For the fun time lovers who replace their food with drinks, we offer a brewery option as well.